 Working with Dr. Google

 It’s only natural.
 You’ve been feeling pain in your upper back and neck for a while.
 You’ve also noticed your arm hurts and you’re starting to feel a tingly “pins and needles” sensation.
-So you do what EVERYONE with a smart phone or computer does these days – you ask Dr. Google.
-Just remember that online sources vary widely in credibility.
-Without medical education, it’s easy to jump to conclusions and worst-case scenarios.
+So you do what EVERYONE with a smart phone or computer does these days – you go to Google for answers.

 When you’re searching for the cause of your symptoms on the internet, you might find that the online diagnoses tend to escalate quickly… alarmingly quickly.
 These sites may include a list of scary complications or symptoms that are red flags for which you should seek immediate medical attention.
 Many times, those symptoms are super vague and could apply to anything.
 Feeling lightheaded?
 Seek immediate medical attention!
 Feeling fatigued?
 Call 911!